cseanburns/personal_knowledge_mgmt/src/5b-project-setup-wikipedia-part-1.md

 # Wikipedia Project: Setup

-By the end of this course,
-you will edit several Wikipedia articles.
+By the end of this course, you will make a meaningful contribution to a Wikipedia article by improving one of its articles.
-To help prepare you,
-this guide provides
-an introduction to contributing to Wikipedia.
-While actual editing won't begin until later in the course, it's important to start learning the process now in order to plan and prepare.

-The goal:
+To prepare, this guide introduces the first steps in your final project: selecting and planning your article edits.
+Actual editing won't begin until later, but this first step is an important part of the process because it involves identifying a topic, exploring its weaknesses, and finding good sources to support your edits.

+## Why This Matters

+Wikipedia is one of the most visited websites in the world.
-Wikipedia's accuracy and credibility depend on good references in its articles.
+Its accuracy and credibility relies on editors, like you, adding reliable sources to support its content.
-Good references allow readers
-to verify information and explore topics further.
-By adding references to Wikipedia articles, this project will also serve as a valuable learning exercise: it will allow you to develop your research, critical thinking, and information evaluation skills, all while contributing to a valuable online resource.
-In short,
-this project will encourage you to draw upon all the topics we have covered since we started this course.
+This project lets you practice the skills you've been learning so far: research, source evaluation, and citation.
+The result will be your contribution to a widely used and publicly accessible information resource.
+In short, this project brings together the skills we've been building in our studies and applies them in a real-world context.

 ## Readings

 Please review the following Wikipedia articles to understand important editing practices.

-- Wikipedia: [Editing][help_editing]
-- Wikipedia: [Policies][wikipedia_policies]
+- Wikipedia: [Editing][help_editing]: This basic guide shows how Wikipedia editing works.
+- Wikipedia: [Policies][wikipedia_policies]: An overview of what Wikipedia considers acceptable behavior, reliable source, and more.

 ## Becoming a Wikipedia Editor

-Your task is to identify
-three Wikipedia articles that
-you would like to edit by
+Each of you will identify a Wikipedia article that you would like to edit and improve.
-adding references to them.
-Over the next few weeks,
-you will search for information sources from the library and the web to add to these selected articles.
-You will collect those sources in your reference manager (RM), and then later edit the Wikipedia articles by adding these references to them.
+Your main task is to add **at least four references** to support or clarify existing content in the article.
+A secondary task may be to **add or revise text**, especially when needed to integrate those references in the text smoothly.

-To help prepare you for this,
+To prepare you for this, you will:
-we have covered the following topics that will help us with our project:

-1. Information sources and resources
-2. Reference managers
-3. Web information retrieval
-4. Database information retrieval
-5. Evaluating information sources
+- Use the **library and web** to find trustworthy information sources.
+- Use **Zotero** to collect, organize, and annotate your sources.
+- Apply the research and evaluation skills we've discussed:
+    - **Information resources and sources**: where knowledge lives, how it's accessed, and the sources it provides.
+    - **Reference managers**: Used to collect and organize research with tools like Zotero.
+    - **Web and database search**: Used to retrieve relevant and credible material.
+    - **Source evaluation**: To determine whether a source is reliable and appropriate for Wikipedia.

 Upcoming lessons will continue coverage of specific library and web resources, how to use them, and how to incorporate them into your work flows.
-Over the next few weeks,
-you should have collected enough material to edit the Wikipedia articles that you identify this week.
+Over the next few weeks, you will have collected enough material to edit the Wikipedia article that you identify now.

-## Details
+## Current Task

-For this week, your task is
-to identify three Wikipedia articles to edit.
-You may choose any articles, but
-**[note that some articles have stricter editing policies][wikipedia_policies]**.
-You will analyze the article for lack of references or articles that need more references, and collect sources that will address those shortcomings using the search skills and resource knowledge you have acquired this semester.
-For the main project,
-you will need to add two references to each of the three articles.
-Overall, you will need to identify three sources from the library and three from the general web.
-At the end of this semester,
-in the second part of this project, you will edit the Wikipedia articles, and add your references to the articles that you identified.

-For now, your job is to:
+Your first task is to begin the setup process for your Wikipedia project:

-- Create an account on Wikipedia (if you do not already have one).
+- **Create an account** on Wikipedia if you don't already have one.
-- Identify three Wikipedia articles that you would like to add references to.
+- **Choose a Wikipedia article** you'd like to improve.
-- Begin to collect and describe at least six sources over the course of the next few weeks that you will use as references.
-  - Three sources will come from the library.
+    - You should take some time with this step and select an article on a topic that you are really interested in.
+    - Be aware that some articles have [editing restrictions][wikipedia_policies].
+      Check the article's history and discussion pages to see if it's actively managed or protected.
+- **Analyze the article** to find areas that need better citations or clearer sources.
+- **Begin collecting four sources** to support your edits:
+    - At least **two sources from library resources** (e.g., peer-reviewed journals, academic books, trade magazines).
-  - Three sources will come from the general web.
+    - At least **two sources from the open web** (e.g., reputable news sites, official reports).
+- For each source, **annotate it in Zotero**.
+In your notes, write:
+    - What's it about?
+    - Why is it reliable?
+    - How could it help improve the article?

 [help_editing]:https://en.wikipedia.org/w/index.php?title=Help:Editing
 [wikipedia_policies]:https://en.wikipedia.org/wiki/Wikipedia:List_of_policies